All About Midway, UT

 Spring Gardens is located in the heart of Heber City, just six minutes west of Midway.
 Our community features 89 spacious apartments with access to 24-hour care services, offering safety and care for your loved ones while maintaining their dignity and independence.

 Spring Gardens Heber offers independent living, assisted living, and memory care, which helps your loved one to receive exactly the level of care needed.
-Click on the tabs above to learn more about what makes us different and then call to schedule a tour.
+Click on the tabs above to learn more about what makes us different and then call to schedule a visit.
 We would love to have you visit, and we think you’ll feel the difference the moment you enter the door.

 We know the transition to assisted living can be unsettling.
 We want to make it as easy and stress-free as possible.
 Please let us know what you need!
 We would be glad to answer any questions you have, from residence details to financial options.
 We are here to assist you every step of the way as you navigate this new step of life.